RootsInnovation/synstream-docs/docs/examples/overview.md

 ## What You'll Find

 Each example includes:
-- **Step-by-step instructions** — detailed walkthroughs for building the pipeline
-- **Configuration details** — complete setup and configuration examples
-- **Best practices** — recommended patterns and approaches
+- **Background Story** — understand the challenges and pain points
+- **Solution Overview** — see how Synstream solves these challenges
-- **Troubleshooting tips** — common issues and solutions
+- **Visual Demonstrations** — screenshots and results (coming soon)
+- **Links to Developer Docs** — detailed implementation guides in the Developer section

 ## Example Categories

 ### E-Commerce Store Daily Data Processing
-Learn how to process daily data from e-commerce platforms and physical stores, including data extraction, transformation, and consolidation.
+Learn how Synstream automates daily data processing from e-commerce platforms and physical stores, eliminating manual processes and providing real-time visibility.

+### Metadata Uniform
+Learn how Synstream creates a unified metadata repository from multiple sources, enabling better data discovery, governance, and compliance.

 ## Getting Started

 1. Browse the examples in the sidebar
 2. Select an example that matches your use case
-3. Follow the step-by-step instructions
+3. Read the overview to understand the challenges
-4. Customize the example to fit your needs
+4. Review the solution to see how Synstream addresses them
+5. Check the Developer Documentation for detailed implementation guides

 ## Contributing